 What is required for GAA admission?

-- Graduate from a participating GAA Virginia community college with an AA, AS or AA&S degree.
+- Graduate from a VCCS college or Richard Bland College with an AA, AS or AA&S degree.

 - Meet the March 1 or October 1 transfer application deadline.

-- Take the three required courses (two English and one Math) at your GAA community college and earn grades of C or better in each course.
+- Take the three required courses (two English and one Math) at the VCCS college or RBC and earn grades of C or better in each course.
 There are alternative ways of meeting this requirement.
 Be sure to read the GAA for details.

-- Earn at least 30 credit hours (including the English and Math courses) in residence at your GAA campus.
+- Earn at least 30 credit hours (including the English and Math courses) at the VCCS college or RBC.